justinthompson593/EsvApiInterface/README.md

 Flag | Function | Notes
 ---- | -------- | -----
--q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage as text to clipboard | Currently only available for OSX -rand | Opens random verse as HTML | Returns the daily verse if not followed by a number.
+-q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage as text to clipboard | Available for OSX, unix, and linux -rand | Opens random verse as HTML | Returns the daily verse if not followed by a number.
 Otherwise, the following number is used as a random generator seed. -rnd works too.
 -s | Searches for string | Must be followed by a search query in quotes.
 If followed by a Book Name, the search scope will be limited to that book.
 -S | Saves all selected output formats |